DiGyt/digyt.github.io/_posts/2021-11-18-introducing_CatEye.md

 <script src="https://gist.github.com/DiGyt/2e0e16f720ad3bb19d4d118b397e4c6e.js"></script>

-All functions within CatEye are thoroughly documented, you can have a look at the [CatEye documentation](https://digyt.github.io/cateye/cateye/index.html).
+Of course this is by far not everything you can do with CatEye.
+If you wonder what other functionality CatEye provides, you can check out the repository, or have a look at the [CatEye documentation](https://digyt.github.io/cateye/cateye/index.html).